-Joan V. Gallos is an award-winning educator, author, and scholar in the field of leadership and management education and a consultant who has engaged in leadership development and organizational start-up and change projects for private and public organizations in the U.S. and abroad.
+Gallos holds a bachelor’s degree cum laude in English from Princeton and a masters and a doctoral degree in organizational behavior and professional education from the Harvard Graduate School of Education.
+She is an award-winning educator, author, and scholar in the fields of leadership and management education; passionate program designer; and consultant who has engaged in leadership development and organizational start-up and change projects for private and public organizations in the U.S. and abroad.

 Her scholarship centers on innovative leadership and management education for a diverse work world; organizational change; professional effectiveness; and evolving conceptions of what, how and why professionals learn.
 Current interests include 21st century leadership and followership; academic leadership; and the arts as a vehicle for individual and organizational development.
 Gallos is active on social media: she blogs on topics such as these as The Leadership Professor at http://theleadershipprofessor.com/ and she tweets as @JoanGallos.